-There were 998 cash advances or informant pays totaling \$339,494 issued during calendar year 2013.
+There were 933 cash advances and informant pays totaling \$289,645 issued during calendar year 2014.
 As noted in the Background section, CMPD has a detailed procedure for handling cash advances.

 Unused funds are common and expected.
 Officers make tentative plans for the use of funds, but many times return the funds without completing a transaction.
-In 2013, more than 40% of the funds advanced were returned unused.
+In 2014, nearly 40% of the funds advanced were returned unused.

 Over the past several years, CMPD has taken actions to reduce the amount of time unused funds are held by officers.
 Particular attention has been given to large advances that are not used as planned during a detective's shift, and that result in unused advance funds of \$1,000 or more.
 Advances with \$1,000 or more unspent require return of unused funds during the shift the funds were obtained.
-During the year, 20 cash advances were over \$1,000 each, totaling \$33,510.
+During the year, 26 cash advances were over \$1,000 each, totaling \$52,770.
 All advances were completed (transaction, report and/or return), as required.

 More common advances under \$1,000 have also received considerable attention.
-The enforcement of Department policies ensure that unused funds are accounted for.
-However, 133 late vouchers and 61 late informant pay documentation instances result in an overall initial non-compliance level of about 19%.
+The enforcement of Department policies ensure that unused funds are accounted for, including the timely submission of documentation in support of Imprest Fund expenses.
+During 2014, documentation (while sufficient to support the expense) was submitted late for 80 advances and 31 informant pays.
+This represented 12% of such transactions compared to the 19% rate of late submissions in 2013.

-Actions Taken: In 2012, a Vice Policy was implemented to track lack vouchers and impose penalties for non-compliance.
-As a result in 2013, 11 officers received verbal warnings and four officers were suspended from using Vice funds a period of 90 days each.
-The 15 officers impacted by the Policy represent 19% of the 79 officers initiating vice transactions in 2013.
+Actions Taken: In 2012, a Vice Policy was implemented to track late vouchers and impose penalties for non-compliance.
+As a result in 2014, 14 officers received verbal warnings and five officers were suspended from using Vice funds a period of 90 days each.
+The 19 officers impacted by the Policy represent 18% of the 108 officers initiating vice transactions in 2014.